Welcome to the GUV Leadership Society

-Informing, connecting and transforming the global corporate venture capital ecosystem
+Informing, connecting and transforming the global university venture capital ecosystem

 Leadership Society Mission

 The Global University Venturing (GUV) Leadership Society’s mission is to help bridge the different strengths and ambitions of investors, faculty, students and administrations around the world and help connect them to the governments and corporations supporting their spinouts and startups.

 The GUV Leadership Society was formed by the community to develop excellence for university venturing leaders and be the prominent voice for the industry through its relationships with local and regional trade bodies and industry advocacy groups.

 GUV was set up in 2012 as a trade paper published by Mawsonia and offers university venture funds (UVFs) additional benefits and services through its Leadership Society.

 The GUV Leadership Society was established in 2017 by UVFs who want to further the industry in meaningful ways, solve today’s innovation and investment challenges, as well as help develop and mentor the next generation of university venturing leaders.

 The Society sets the standards for long-term sustainability of the university venturing and innovation industry.
 It provides data and information to members enabling them to supply critical information and benchmarks to internal stakeholders to support venturing activities.